-2. Non-audit services provided by the Accounting Auditors to the Company are preparation of comfort letter for the consolidated fiscal years ended March 31, 2024.
-Non-audit services for the consolidated subsidiaries are agreed upon procedures for the consolidated fiscal years ended March 31, 2024.
+Notes: 1.
+A non-audit service provided by the Accounting Auditors to the Company is preparation of comfort letter related to the issue of bonds for the consolidated fiscal years ended March 31, 2024.
+A non-audit service for the consolidated subsidiary is agreed upon procedures for the consolidated fiscal years ended March 31, 2024.